saldel/Raspberry-Pi-Translation-Guide/Tools/Crowdin.md

 1. Click on a segment to select it for translation.
 The selected segment will appear in the top middle panel (2), which is the translation area where you can add/edit the translation.

-+ If you're post-editing machine translation and you think the translation is OK, please approve it by clicking the + sign.
++ If you're post-editing machine translation and you think the translation is OK, please approve it by clicking the + sign in the bottom middle panel (3).
 If you think the translation is incorrect, click the - sign and change the traslation to what you think it should be.

 ![screenshot](images/Crowdin_voting_up.png)